dqian3/autobahn-artifact/README.md

 Leave `port` unchanged (should be `5000`).
 For HotStuff/Batched HotStuff leave `ports` unchanged.

 2. `repo`: Leave `name` unchanged (should be `autobahn-artifact`).
-You will need to change the `url` field to be the url of the artifact github repo.
-Specifically, you will need to prepend your personal access token to the beginning of the url.
-The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens). `branch` specifies which branch will be run on all the machines.
+Leave url unchanged (should be `https://github.com/neilgiri/autobahn-artifact.git`). `branch` specifies which branch will be run on all the machines.
 This will determine which system ends up running.
 Only select an Autobahn or Bullshark branch if you are in the `autobahn-bullshark` folder.
 Similarly, only select a Vanilla HotStuff or Batched HotStuff branch if you are in the `hotstuff-baselines` folder.

 3. `project_id`: the project id is found by clicking the dropdown of your project (e.g. "My First Project") on the top left side, and looking at the ID field.